Table of Contents

 Floatation boards.
 Flotation boards give hands something to hold into!
 Furthermore, they provide resistance when swimming.
-Heavy muscle work has a positive effect on the sensory -nervous system too.
-It helps us regulate our nervous system.
+Heavy muscle work has a positive effect on the sensory -nervous system too as it helps us regulate our nervous system.

 Hand-held paddles.
 Like floatation boards, they provide even more resistance while swimming.
 In conclusion, that heavy muscle work is calming and organizing for the nervous system.

 Flippers.
 Flippers are great fun for children.
 Similar to resistance paddles they offer resistance too, and that calms!

 While sharing information about swimming, children and autistic children, in particular, we also wanted to address a serious topic.
-Because there are lots of concerning statistics and figures out there about autism and the (increased) risk of drowning.
+There are lots of concerning statistics and figures out there about autism and the (increased) risk of drowning.
 Consequently, autism and drowning are a concern for many parents, caregivers, and teachers.
-Here are some resources to understand and promote water safety for all children.
+Here are some resources to understand and promote water safety for all children: